Saturday 27 April 2019 (fully booked)

-The Yorkshire 3 Peaks Challenge is one of Britain's best know challenge walks, climbing the three highest mountains in Yorkshire in a single day.
-Traditionally it is started from Horton-in-Ribblesdale and the mountains of Pen-y-Ghent, Whernside, and Ingleborough are then ascended as part of one big circular walk, with the target to complete the challenge within 12 hours.
+The Yorkshire 3 Peaks Challenge is one of Britain's best know challenge walks.
+Traditionally it is started from the village of Horton-in-Ribblesdale and the mountains of Pen-y-Ghent, Whernside, and Ingleborough are then ascended as part of one big circular walk, with the target to complete the challenge within 12 hours.

 My fully guided version of the Yorkshire 3 Peaks Challenge eliminates some of the problems with doing it the traditional way.
 We meet at about 7:05am in Horton-in Ribblesdale where you can leave your car in the pay & display car park.
 We then get the train to Ribblehead and start our walk from there, ascending Whernside first, then Ingleborough, then descending back into Horton-in-Ribblesdale.
 From there we do a circular walk up onto Pen-y-Ghent and back.